Getting a dog can be very exciting! BUT, it’s also a decision that shouldn’t be taken lightly – not only for your family but for the dog itself.

-Some examples include Boston Terriers, Labrador Retrievers, Huskies, and Beagles.
+Examples include Boston Terriers, Labrador Retrievers, Huskies, and Beagles.

 These breeds have great temperaments, love the energy of children, and are very protective over their families while still being affectionate to strangers.

-It’s also important to consider the health aspects of pure breed dogs.
+It’s also important to consider the health aspects of pure-breed dogs.